juliotpaez/preos/docs/vue_compiler.md

 function lazyExecute(delegateStyles : Logic = false) : Promise<Object> { ... }
 ```

-It returns a promise that will perform an extra step after the execution of the transpiler, executing the `script` code and returning its result with all the information of the SFCs in an object like this:
+It returns a promise that will perform an extra step after the execution of the transpiler, it will execute the `script` code returning its result with all the information of the SFCs in an object like this:

 ```js
 resultObject = {